spectrocloud/librarium/docs/docs-content/clusters/pcg/manage-pcg/create-manage-node-pool.md

 You can create and manage additional node pools for a Private Cloud Gateway (PCG) deployed in VMware vSphere.
 By default, a PCG is created with a single node pool definition based on the values provided during the installation process.
-The default node pool created during the installation is resevered for the PCG cluster and cannot be used by other clusters.
+The default node pool created during the installation is reserved for the PCG cluster and cannot be used by other clusters.

 :::info